PLAYS

 SOLO

-SALES MANAGER works over sales force – and the audience – by building them up, tearing them down – and playing them off against one another.
+SALES MANAGER works over sales force – and the audience – by building them up, tearing them down – and playing them off against one another, all with the goal of increasing their sales.

 Cast of 1: open casting